 A Kerala mural painting is the genre of depicting mythology, legends, and history that decorates the walls of temples and churches in Kerala.
 It dates back to the 8th century AD.

-Tanjore paintings originated at the Maratha court of Thanjavur and are derived from Vijayanagara School of painting.
-This particular art form is Known for its rich, flat, vivid colours and iconic compositions embellished with glittering gold foils, glass beads, and precious and semi-precious stones are characteristics of this unique art style.
+Tanjore paintings originate from the Maratha court of Thanjavur taken from the Vijayanagara school of painting.
+Rich, flat, vivid colours and iconic compositions embellished with glittering gold foils, glass beads, and precious and semi-precious stones are characteristics of this unique art style.

-‘Basohli’ paintings are a type of painting that blended Hindu mythology, Mughal miniature techniques, and regional folk art that first appeared in the 17th and 18th centuries.
+‘Basohli’ paintings are a type of painting that combined Hindu mythology, Mughal miniature techniques, and regional folk art that first appeared in the 17th and 18th centuries.
 Basohli, a hill town in India, is the place of origin for this painting style in the state of Jammu & Kashmir.

-Pattachitra painting originated in Odisha and is one of the most famous of its kind.
-This word derives from Sanskrit, where patta means canvas and Chitra means picture.
-Bold lines of bamboo brushes and naturally vibrant colours characterise this painting style.
+‘Pattachitra’ paintings originated in Odisha and are one of the most famous of their kind.
+The word ‘pattachitra’ is derived from Sanskrit, where ‘Patta‘ means canvas and ‘Chitra’ means picture.
+Bold lines from bamboo brushes and organic and naturally vibrant colours characterize this painting style.

-Mysore’s paintings are not just a decoration but an expression of devotion.
+Mysore’s paintings are not just decorations but also devotional artworks.
 It is known for its elegance, muted colours, and attention to detail.
-Hindu gods and goddesses and mythological scenes are the themes of most of these paintings.
+Hindu gods and goddesses, and mythological scenes are the themes for most of these paintings.

-There are many representations of Krishna throughout the Indian culture, including architecture, paintings, sculptures, and textiles.
-From generation to generation, people have been captivated by the legend of Lord Krishna’s.
-Be his life, his birth, his victories over enemies, and his leelas!!
+There are many representations of Krishna throughout Indian culture, including architecture, paintings, sculptures, and textiles.
+Generationally, people have been captivated by the legend of Lord Krishna.
+Be it his life, birth, victories over enemies, or his leelas!!